HOUSTON – You’ve heard of ways to protect your pets from the cold weather, but what about those who own fish tanks?

 What can aquarists prepare for the next disaster?

 DeBee recommends investing in a generator before the next power outage.
 However, there are a few ways to keep your fish tank stable when the power goes out.

-“One way people can do is to grab a cup, dip some water and put it back in the tank.
+“One way people can do this is to grab a cup, dip some water, and put it back in the tank.
 It brings some oxygen to the fish.”
 DeBee said.